dk2791/Projects/Financial Engineering/Portfolio Management/README.md

 To view the work until now, please find `Implementation_Exercise.ipynb`.
 However, the file is too large for smooth viewing at Github.
-In this case, please refer to `Implementation_Exercise.md`.
+In this case, please refer to `Implementation_Exercise.md` in `Implementation_Exercise` Folder.
+The problem with `Implementation_Exercise.md` is that Markdown Math Equations are not rendered.

 Below are a few visualizations of results